Skip to contents

 terra::plot(terra::rast(landsat_image))

-For these common use cases, however, rsi also provides helper functions which provide most of these arguments for you.
+For common data sets, rsi also provides helper functions which provide most of these arguments for you.
 For instance, that get_stac_data() call could be as simple as:

 landsat_image <- get_landsat_imagery(